zannloo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a students details.
-2. AddressBook edits the students details.
+2. ProfBook edits the students details.

    Use case ends.